 Funder: Natural Resources Conservation Service

-Summary: Supports collaborative, partner-driven projects that address regional conservation challenges on agricultural and forest lands through technical and financial assistance.
+Summary: Supports collaborative, partner-driven conservation projects addressing natural resource concerns on agricultural and forest lands through technical and financial assistance.

-Key Information: Cost sharing/matching is required; proposals must be submitted via the RCPP portal—not Grants.gov.
+Key Information: Cost sharing/matching required; proposals must be submitted via the RCPP portal; contact state coordinator before applying.